Fisherfield Big 6

 From the layby at Corrie Hallie, cross the road and start uphill on a decent track by an orange snow-gate.
 The track turns and meets a gate, beyond which is a field, most likely containing livestock (probably sheep, but I've also seen cows here).

 Beyond the cairn, the track comes to a junction - the right hand fork is the footpath heading to Shenevall Bothy, which unfortunately isn't really cycleable.
-So, staying on main track, cross undulating ground for around 2km, with good views of An Teallach ridge on the right and views ahead to Fisherfield with Beinn a' Chlaidheimh gradually revealing itself.
+So, staying on main track, cross undulating ground for around 2km, with good views of An Teallach ridge on the right and views ahead to Fisherfield with Beinn a' Chlaidheimh gradually revealing more of its north facing aspects.

 By the Abhainn Loch an Nid